 This article was created in response to a support issue logged with K2.
 The content may include typographical errors and may be revised at any time without notice This article is not considered official documentation for K2 software and is provided "as is" with no warranties.

-Due to badly created swagger definition, that may be missing key elements.
+Due to a badly created swagger definition, there may be missing key elements.

 It may be a good idea to check if the swagger definition was formatted correctly.
 Please check that the outer responses have been populated correctly.
-It may be a good idea to have a look at the following document in regards Swagger reference formats: http://help.k2.com/onlinehelp/k2appit/userguide/1.5_update3/default.htm#servicebrokers/endpoints/rest_swaggerfilereferenceformat.html
+It may be a good idea to have a look at the following document in regards Swagger reference formats: REST Swagger File Reference Format.

 Please note that Swagger DOES NOT support the following: